 We're delighted to be stocking West Country Raw Honey, courtesy of Colham Organic Farm.
 This really is amazing honey from beekeepers that care for their bees and the environment.
 We even had to go on a waiting list!

 Located at Castle Combe in North Wiltshire, Colham Farm is a 1000 acre organic farm, accreditated by the Soil Association since 1989.
-They have around 80 active hives, with an aim to increase to 100 over the next year.
+They have around 80 active hives, with an aim to increase to 100 over the coming years.
 The neighbouring farm is also organic.

 The bees have miles upon miles of lush Wiltshire countryside to forage, including 3 Sites of Special Scientific Interest (SSSI's), with a rich array of wildflowers.
 You can read more about Colham Organic Farm in this blog post.